dansmyers/ProgrammingWithAI/Activities/2-Image_Filters.md

 Color images are composed of three **channels**, representing the intensities of red, green, and blue light that make up each pixel.
 The blend of RGB values for a given pixel determines its specific color and qualities.
 For example, a pixel with the RGB values (.90, .10, .90) has a lot of red and blue and only a little green, so it would have a purple color.

-Ask your AI to give you more information on RGB colors in images:
+Ask Claude to give you more information on RGB colors in images:

 *I'm learning about image processing.
 Can you give me some information on the RGB color model and how it's used in digital images?
 Include some examples of how different red, green, and blue mixtures can correspond to different colors in the visible image.*

-Log the prompt and response in your document.

 ### Warm and cool filters